• Tue. Feb 3rd, 2026

 FOREVER LOST TO THE MIDST OF TIME

 The Large Cross of Tochni is a relic that was attributed to several miracles.
-Adorned with rare jewels, legend has it that the holy relic was stolen by a Latin priest during the time of Frankish rule.
+Adorned with rare jewels, legend has it that a Latin priest stole the holy relic during the time of Frankish rule.
 He then attempted to leave the island by sea, but his efforts were thwarted by a violent storm.
 In desperation, he is said to have discarded the cross in a nearby field after removing its valuable gemstones.
 A young shepherd, who eventually became a monk adopting the name of Gabriel, discovered the cross several years later.
 Gabriel would eventually oversee the construction of a new monastery near Nicosia, which would then house the cross.
-Unfortunately, the cross would be lost again after Gabriel’s monastery was later abandoned.
+Unfortunately, the cross would be lost again when Gabriel’s monastery was later abandoned.

 A CULTURAL SIGNIFICANCE